 Governments often face tight budgets on infrastructure development; car tolling is increasingly seen as the answer for raising funds¹, making it more and more prevalent.
 From 2008 to 2018 the total length of tolled roads in Europe increased by 23%² and tolling revenue in Europe increased by 37%³ to €31.3 bn. per year; similarly, from 2010 to 2015 the United States experienced a 63% increase in transponders and 52% more tolling revenue, resulting in $13.8 bn. in 2015⁴.
 On top, despite car sharing efforts, car ownership and traffic is still increasing in many countries, e.g. Germany⁵⁶, France⁷ and India⁸.
 Increasing amounts of traffic, devices, and data points bring current tolling solutions to their limits.
-Taking data to the edge in new and existing tolling solutions, for example with the ObjectBox data storage and synchronization solution, can make tolling more efficient and reliable.
+Taking data to the edge in new and existing tolling solutions by adding a data persistence layer and synchronizing parts of the data can make tolling more efficient and reliable.

 Setting the stage: a typical car tolling situation